ErikSkoda/Sepiola/README.md

 What other tools do I need to generate data driven files with Sepiola?

-Microsodt Excel and a text editor.
+Microsoft Excel and a text editor.

 How do I install Sepiola?